-Students may receive up to 12 units for graduate work taken outside the law school with the prior permission of the Administrative Board.
-These units may be concentrated in a single appropriate discipline; they may not, however, be applied to another graduate degree in progress unless it is a part of an approved dual degree program.
+Students may receive up to 12 units for graduate work taken outside the law school with the prior permission of the administration.
+These units may be concentrated in a single appropriate discipline; they may not, however, be applied to another graduate degree in progress unless it is a certificate program offered by another department.